|Major Groups > Gilled Mushrooms > Dark-Spored > Cortinarius > Cortinarius iodes|

 by Michael Kuo

-Gills: Attached to the stem; close; purple, becoming cinnamon to rusty; covered by a cortina when young.
+Gills: Attached to the stem; close or nearly distant; pale purple to dull lilac, becoming cinnamon to rusty brown; short-gills frequent; covered by a thin cortina when young.

-Odor and Taste: Cap slime (sorry) mild.
+Odor and Taste: Taste of cap slime (sorry) not distinctive, or slightly acetic--but not strongly bitter (see discussion above).
 Odor not distinctive.

 Spore Print: Rusty.